 Instrumentation

-Screws and rods are placed to hold vertebrae in proper alignment
+Screws and rods are placed to hold the vertebrae in proper alignment

 Lumbar instrumented fusion is used to treat degenerative disc disease, spondylolisthesis (vertebra slippage), spinal instability, spinal deformity, and recurrent disc herniation.
 It may also be recommended after other decompression procedures when additional stability is needed.